 The project aims to:

-- Effectively coordinate the development and application of joint approaches to risk in the implementation of DQEM among project partners (WP1)
+- Effectively coordinate the development and application of joint approaches to risk in the implementation of MSFD among project partners (WP1)

-- Develop and perfect the technical and administrative process necessary for a common risk-based approach (RBA) for the implementation of the DQEM and its marine strategies for the development of monitoring goals, measures and programs (WP2)
+- Develop the technical and administrative process for a common risk-based approach (RBA) for the implementation of the MSFD and its marine strategies and for the development of monitoring and

 - Test the risk-based approach in the sub-regions of the Bay of Biscay and Iberian Coast, Macaronesia and Celtic Sea for descriptor 11 (underwater noise), focusing on the scale and developing a common regional best practice on aggregating criteria and sub-criteria ( WP4)

-- Produce a regional risk-based assessment to establish thresholds, targets, programs of measures, monitoring programs and make regional recommendations for the harmonized implementation of the second cycle of MSFD in the Northeast Atlantic region.
+- Produce a regional risk-based assessment to establish thresholds, targets, programmes of measures, monitoring programmes and make regional recommendations for the harmonized implementation of the second cycle of MSFD in the Northeast Atlantic region.
 (WP5)

-- Disseminate and communicate the results of the evaluation through OSPAR and promote the transfer of the approach to other marine regions through regional marine commissions (HELCOM, UNEP-MAP) (WP6)
+- Disseminate and communicate the results of the evaluation through OSPAR and promote the transfer of the approach to other marine regions through regional marine conventions (HELCOM, UNEP-MAP) (WP6).

 Its partners are Portugal, Spain, France and Ireland.
-National participation is ensured by the competent authorities for implementing the Directive in the four marine subdivisions (DGRM - co-coordinator of WP1, Regional Directorate for Sea Affairs of the Regional Government of the Azores and Regional Directorate for Spatial Planning and Environment of the Regional Government of Madeira) and IPMA - coordinator of WP2, the Faculty of Science of the University of Lisbon and the Regional Agency for the Development of Research (ARDITI) of the Autonomous Region of Madeira.
+National participation is ensured by the competent authorities for implementing the Directive in the four marine subdivisions (DGRM - co-coordinator of WP1, Regional Directorate for Sea Affairs of the Regional Government of the Azores and Regional Directorate for Spatial Planning and Environment of the Regional Government of Madeira) and IPMA - coordinator of WP2, the Faculty of Science of the University of Lisbon and the Regional Agency for the Development of Research, Technology and Innovation